 5.2.3.
-Client-Side Network Backbone: Load-game and Message Receiving (encoding/decoding) Scenario
+Client-Side Network Backbone Sequence Diagram

 Although not all of the class-to-class interactions are provided here, the diagram provides the reader a thorough understanding of how the client behaves upon initiation, until closing.
 The states through which the client goes are outlined as follows: